-There are several key elements that any pair of the best hiking pants for women should check off.
-We need hiking pants that can check off just about every box which is why the majority of the pants on this list are technical pants designed for the outdoors.
+There are several vital elements that any pair of the best hiking pants for women should check off.
+We need hiking pants that can check off just about every box, so most of the pants on this list are technical hiking pants for women designed for the outdoors.

 Comfort & Mobility

-Say whatever you want about pants, but if they’re not comfortable then they are not great for hiking.
-A pair of hiking pants need to be worn comfortably for days on end.
-They could be the most durable pants in the world, but if they feel like an art canvas I’m probably not going to want to hike for eight hours in them.
+Say whatever you want about pants, but they are not great for hiking if they’re not comfortable.
+A pair of hiking pants needs to be worn comfortably for days.
+They could be the most durable pants in the world, but if they feel like an art canvas, I’m probably not going to want to hike for eight hours in them.

-We also spend a lot of time moving uphill making big strides, stepping over logs, under logs, over rocks, through the brush, and even scrambling.
+We also spend a lot of time moving uphill, making significant strides, stepping over logs, under logs, over rocks, through the brush, and even scrambling.
 Movement and mobility are super important when it comes to hiking pants.
-If the pants feel restrictive it’s probably one of the biggest negatives.
+If the pants feel restrictive, it’s probably one of the most significant negatives.

-This follows in line with comfort and mobility, but if a pair of pants are heavy and restricting than they’ll affect their performance on the trail.
-It also plays an important role in multi-day hikes if you like to carry a second pair of pants when every ounce in your backpack counts.
+It follows in line with comfort and mobility, but if a pair of pants are heavy and restricting, they’ll affect their performance on the trail.
+It also plays an essential role in multi-day hikes if you like to carry a second pair of pants when every ounce in your backpack counts.

-This what keeps pants fresh for multiple wears in warm weather.
-Cotton is terrible at holding up long term for multiple days without a wash.
-Since you aren’t guaranteed to be washing your clothes every day, nor should you, we look for pants that have good antimicrobial properties.
+Antimicrobial resistance is what keeps pants fresh for multiple wears in warm weather.
+Cotton is terrible at holding up long-term for numerous days without a wash.
+Since you aren’t guaranteed to wash your clothes every day, nor should you, we look for pants with good antimicrobial properties.

-These pants are meant for everyday hiking so they should act accordingly.
-By the time I’m done with a pair of pants, they will have seen everything that can be thrown at them.
-Great hiking pants for women stand up against, movement, dirt, sand, mud, and still keep me cool.
+These pants are for everyday hiking, so they should act accordingly.
+A pair of pants will have to see everything thrown at them.
+Women’s great hiking pants stand up against movement, dirt, sand, and mud and keep me cool.